The monotone secant conjecture in the real Schubert calculus: Introduction

-Geometrically, the equation $f(s,t,u;x)=0$ is the condition that a general 2-plane $E_2$ (spanned by the first two rows of the matrix) meets the 3-plane which is secant to the rational normal curve $\gamma\colon y\mapsto (1,y,y^2,y^3,y^4)$ at the points $\gamma(s),\gamma(t),\gamma(u)$.
-Similarly, the equation $g(v,w;x)=0$ is the condition that a general 3-plane $E_3$ meets the 2-plane secant to $\gamma$ at the points $\gamma(v), \gamma(w)$.
-The monotonicity hypothesis is that the four 3-planes given by $s_i,t_i, u_i$ are secant along intervals $\B{[s_i,u_i]}$ which are pairwise disjoint and occur before the intervals $\G{[v_i, w_i]}$ where the 2-planes are secant.
-If the order of the intervals $\B{[s_4,u_4]}$ and $\G{[v_1, w_1]}$ is switched, the evaluation is no longer monotone.
-We tested $1,000,000$ instances of Conjecture~\ref{C:first}, finding only real solutions.
-In contrast, we tested $7,000,000$ with the monotonicity condition relaxed, finding instances in which not all solutions were real.
+The monotonicity hypothesis is that the four 3-planes given by $s_i,t_i, u_i$ are secant along intervals $\B{[s_i,u_i]}$ which are pairwise disjoint and occur before the pairwise disjoint intervals $\G{[v_i, w_i]}$ where the 2-planes are secant.
+If the order of the intervals $\B{[s_4,u_4]}$ and $\G{[v_1, w_1]}$ is reversed, the evaluation is no longer monotone.
+We tested $3,000,000$ instances of Conjecture~\ref{C:first}, finding only real solutions.
+In contrast, we tested $21,000,000$ with the monotonicity condition violated, of which $18,085,537$ had some non real solutions.

-We formulate the Monotone Secant Conjecture, explain its relation to the other conjectures, and present overwhelming computational evidence that supports its validity.
-These data are obtained in an experiment we are conducting on a supercomputer at Texas A\&M University whose day job is Calculus instruction.
-Our data can be viewed online; these data and the code can be accessed from our website~\cite{FRSC}.
-The design and execution of this kind of large-scale experiment was described in~\cite{Exp-FRSC}.
+We formulate the monotone secant conjecture, explain its relation to the other reality conjectures, describe data supporting it from a large computational experiment, and discuss some features observed in our data that go beyond the monotone secant conjecture.
+This experiment verified the monotone secant conjecture in each of the 768,846,000 instances it tested.
+We have created a website~\cite{FRSC} for viewing the data online.
+This includes pages for browsing the data and viewing the results for each Schubert problem.
+We only sketch the other reality conjectures, for they are described in the cited literature, and we also only sketch the design and execution of this experiment, for the purpose of the paper~\cite{Exp-FRSC} was to present the software environment we developed for such distributed computational experiments.

 This paper is organized as follows.
-In Section \ref{Sec:fourlines} we illustrate the rich geometry behind Schubert problems and we make use of the classical problem of four lines to depict the Monotone Secant Conjecture.
-Section \ref{Sec:background} provides a primer on flag manifolds, states the Shapiro, Secant, and Monotone conjectures and there we state in detail the Monotone Secant Conjecture.
-In Section \ref{Sec:results} we discuss the results collected from the observations of our data. and we give a brief guide to our data.
-Lastly, in Section \ref{Sec:method} we describe the methods we used to test the conjecture
+In Section~\ref{Sec:fourlines} we illustrate the main point of the monotone secant conjecture through the classical problem of four lines.
+Section \ref{Sec:background} is a primer on flag manifolds and contains a precise statement of the monotone secant conjecture while also explaining its relation to the Shapiro, secant, and monotone conjectures.
+In Section \ref{Sec:results} we expand on the relation between the monotone secant and monotone conjectures, discuss the experimental evidence for the monotone secant conjecture, and some phenomena we observed in our data.
+Lastly, in Section \ref{Sec:method} we sketch the methods we used to test the conjecture.